 Drill Pipes Range 2 is the most common.

-Drill pipe component is generally described by tube OD, nominal weight, pipe grade, type tool joint, thread connection and classification.
+Drill pipe component is generally described by tube OD, nominal weight, pipe grade, type of tool joint, thread connection, and classification.
 For example, a 5″ drill pipe can be described as,

 |5″||19.5||Grade E||XH||NC50||Premium Tube|

 |OD||Nominal Weight||Minimum Yield Strength||Tool Joint Upset||Connection Thread||Wear Classification|